wachaspati/Code-Soft-task-1/README.md

 # Code-Soft-task-1
-this is codsoft java intership task 1 in which have the java program for number game
+this is codsoft java internship task 1 in which have the java program for number game